Sami-A-A/ascii-art-web/README.md

 > ```$ git pull origin dev-2```
 >
 >* *I might be missing a few instructions but basically you just need to be in the right branch when you make changes so when you push it doesn't break the code.*
->* *Some nice tips: commit often and preferably commit only when the program actually runs so if there are any lines causing errors, comment it out*
+>* *Some nice tips: commit often and preferably commit only when the program actually runs so if there are any lines causing errors, comment them out*

 ## Technologies Used